rthrash/modAI/README.md

 ### Overriding Global Defaults

-Each field that you attach modAI to can have overrides.
-See the modAI system settings for examples.
+Each field that you attach modAI to can have settings overrides.
+This means that you can mix and match which models are used for specific fields, allowing you to optimize for cost or quality depending on your application.
+For example to use Claude Haiku to generate a (very) creative summary for the `[[*introtext]]` field, you would update/create the following settings:

+- `modai.api.claude.key` → `{your API key}`
+- `modai.res.introtext.model` → `claude-3-5-haiku-20241022`
+- `modai.res.introtext.temperature` → `0.9`

 If you have a blank field option, it will remove the global defaults from being used.